jpconver/containerization/README.md

             pathType: Prefix
             backend:
               service:
-                name: web-service
+                name: web-service-nodeport
                 port:
                   number: 80
 ```
 * Notes
-  * With this ingress definition we are matching the host name: www.usersapp.net to the service web-service at port 80
+  * With this ingress definition we are matching the host name: www.usersapp.net to the service web-service-nodeport at port 80

 #### Step 2: Apply the definition to the cluster
 ```